 FAQs

-One of the most talked-about wars in Indian history, the Kalinga War was fought between Ashoka, the emperor of the Mauryan empire, and the state of Kalinga, presently located near Odisha.
+One of the most talked-about wars in Indian history, the Kalinga War was fought between Ashoka, the emperor of the Mauryan empire, and the state of Kalinga, presently located in Odisha.

 This was all about the Kalinga War.
 We hope that you found the blog to be impactful and are moved by the drastic transformation of Ashoka.
-For more intellectually stimulating and informative blogs like these, please stay connected with Leverage Edu and follow us on Facebook, Instagram, and LinkedIn.
+For more intellectually stimulating and informative blogs like these, stay connected with study abroad experts at Leverage Edu.
+You can also follow us on Facebook, Instagram, and LinkedIn.

 -